What is a disability?

 Is this program confidential?

-Your medical information provided for registration with EEO is kept confidential.
+Your medical information provided for registration with EEOO is kept confidential.
 Only the approved accommodation arrangements are discussed with your faculty or administrators.